-Settings Guidelines Key If you are using NTPv4, specify the symmetric key.
+Settings Guidelines Key(s) If you are using NTPv4, specify the symmetric key.
 The key must be pre-synchronized with the NTP server.
 For example, if you want to configure NIST's clock as the NTP server, you must request a key beforehand and have NIST send that key to you.
-The key for MD5 is in the following format: KeyNumber M KeyValue The key for SHA1 is in the following format: KeyNumber SHA1KeyValue Secondary Specify the fully qualified domain name or IP address for a secondary NTP server.
-NTP Server If the system fails three times to reach the primary server or if the authentication fails three times, the system attempts to contact the secondary NTP server.
-Key If you are using NTPv4, specify the symmetric key.
-Update Interval Specify an update interval.
-The maximum interval is 999999 (enforced by the user interface).
-Set Time Manually Date Specify the date.
+The key for MD5 is in the following format: KeyNumber M KeyValue The key for SHA1 is in the following format: KeyNumber SHA1KeyValue Set Time Mar nually Date Specify the date.
 You can click Get from Browser to automatically populate the Date and Time fields.
 Time Specify the time and select AM or PM.